tttor/ctrl-foundation/method/README.md

       * (+) low variance; more stable performance
       * (-) high bias (due to bootstrapping)
       * (-) value function approximation turns out to be a very difficult problem in high-dimensional state and action spaces;
             need to discretize action for continuous action space
       * (-) often discontinuous, especially when the non-myopic policy differs from a myopic policy; For instance, the value function of the under-powered pendulum swing-up is discontinuous along the manifold where the applicable torque is just not sufficient to swing the pendulum up
+      * (-)  a small change in the action-value function can cause large changes in the policy, which creates difficulties for convergence proofs and for some real-time applications.
   * hybrid: actor-critic (`actor:policy-based` + `critic:value-based`)

 * when policy compiled/learned with respect to execution/action time